rackersteve/rackspace-how-to/content/cloud-servers/troubleshooth-the-nova-agent.md

 - Unable to add or remove networks or set proper IPs or routes

-- No Red Hat Enterprise Linux registration or Windows Activation
+- No Red Hat&reg; Enterprise Linux&reg; registration or Windows Activation

 **Note**: New servers created from a Cloud Image without `nova-agent` result in build failures.
 The server